electric-eloquence/gulp/docs/API.md

 #### cb
 Type: `Function`

 Be sure to submit a callback function as the final argument.
-It is necessary to signal the termination of execution of `gulp.runSequence`.
+This is necessary to signal the termination of execution for `gulp.runSequence`.

 ```javascript
 gulp.task('default', function(callback) {